pylabview/supportdoc-rag-chatbot/README.md

 The thin local browser scaffold now lives under `frontend/` and is documented in `frontend/README.md`.

 This is the checked-in React SPA scaffold under `frontend/` for the local browser demo.
-It stays intentionally thin and uses the backend contract documented in the browser-demo integration contract at `docs/process/browser_demo_contract.md`.
+It stays intentionally thin and uses the backend contract documented in the `docs/process/browser_demo_contract.md` file.

 Canonical local startup is: